MichaelCurrin/thebuckfeverground/_pages/shows.md

 permalink: /shows/
 ---

+We are available for private bookings.
+We love playing small, intimate shows in lounges, gardens or on a stoep.

+Email <info@toastcoetzer.com> if you are interested in hosting The Buckfever Underground, and we’ll work out a plan.

 <ul class="shows-list">
     {% assign sorted_shows = site.shows | sort: 'date' | reverse %}
     {% for show in sorted_shows %}